-It’s a shame to let all those carved pumpkins from Halloween go to waste.
+It's a shame to waste all those carved pumpkins from Halloween.

-This is a great little project you can do with your kids in the back garden.
+You can do this great little project with your kids in the back garden.

 What you need

-- Something to hang it with (some twine or chain for example), if you cannot place it somewhere.
+• Something to hang with (some twine or chain, for example) if you cannot place it somewhere.

 Making a Pumpkin Bird Feeder